-- Learn about local ecology and history and experience the Shoshone National Forest from a unique perspective.
-There are NO other commercial rafting trips on the section of river that we paddle. - Raft up to 32 miles of the North Fork Shoshone over a course of 2 days. - Learn about basic river rescue techniques such as defensive swimming, throw bagging, boat-based rescues, and basic pulley systems. - Learn and apply whitewater boating techniques such as ferrying, eddy-turns, and the WORMS method. - Scouts gain practical experience utilizing risk management, judgement, and leadership skills. - Rafting is determined by water levels and various safety/risk factors.
+Learn about local ecology and history and experience the Shoshone National Forest from a unique perspective.
+There are NO other commercial rafting trips on the section of river that we paddle.

+- Raft all 32 miles of the North Fork Shoshone over a course of 4 days, each one progressively more challenging than the last. - Learn about basic river rescue techniques such as defensive swimming, throw bagging, boat-based rescues, and basic pulley systems. - Learn and apply whitewater boating techniques such as ferrying, eddy-turns, and the WORMS method. - Scouts will have the opportunity to sit in the captain's seat and try their hand at guiding a raft (under close supervision). - Scouts gain practical experience utilizing risk management, judgement, and leadership skills. - Rafting is determined by water levels and various safety/risk factors.
 We cannot control how much water is in the river and appreciate your understanding when and if plans change.
-If the river is un-boatable, we will attempt to paddle in other locations.
+If the river is un-boatable, we will attempt to paddle in other locations. - If the unit has participants at CBB, the option is open for free Wednesday with the unit instead of rafting.